HowardALandman/QTD/src/tdc7201/README.md

 Low-level routine to read a 24-bit value from a 24-bit chip register.

-    read_regs1()
+    read_regs()

 Read all of the side 1 chip registers (including measurement results) into the tdc.reg1 list.
-(There should be a similar method to read the side 2 registers, but there isn't yet.)
+(It should be possible to make this read the side 2 registers, but it doesn't yet.)

     print_regs1()

 Print the internal copy of the side 1 chip registers.
-Note that, if this is not immediately preceded by `read_regs1()`, the internal copy and the actual chip registers may be out of sync.
+Note that, if this is not immediately preceded by `read_regs()`, the internal copy and the actual chip registers may be out of sync.

     tof_mm1(time_n)